untillpro/swarmgo/README.md

 # Developer Guide

-- Use flag `--wd` to keep working files away from sources
+- Create `.nodes` folder to keep nodes related files
+  - This filder will be choosen automatically
+  - This folder is ignored by git

 # Under the Hood